Moscow Domodedovo Airport: History

-In 2000, as a result of reconstruction, the capacity of the airport complex reached 6,000 passengers per hour: IAL – 2800 passengers per hour, DAL – 3,200 passengers per hour.
-As a result of this work Domodedovo airport terminal was the first in Russia to successfully pass the certification to ISO 9001:2000.

-In 2003, the authoritative British magazine Airline Business recognized the growth in Domodedovo's passenger traffic as one of the highest among the 150 largest airports in the world.
-In 2004, the airport was among the hundred leading airports in the world, and by 2005 became the leader in passenger traffic in the Moscow aviation area, a record it held for the next ten years.

 By 2009, the terminal floor space was expanded to 135000 m2 from 70000 m2 in 2004.
 The renovated terminal and airport facilities allowed the owners of the airport to attract British Airways, China Eastern Airlines, Lufthansa, Royal Air Maroc, Japan Airlines, Austrian Airlines, and Vietnam Airlines who moved their flights from another major international Moscow airport, Sheremetyevo Airport, to Domodedovo.
 Domodedovo topped Sheremetyevo Airport in terms of passenger traffic becoming the busiest airport in Russia.
 By 2010, the traffic at Domodedovo rose to over 22 million passengers per year from 2.8 million in 2000.

 Domodedovo is Russia's first airport to have parallel runways operating simultaneously.
-Since the air traffic control tower was redeveloped in 2003, Domodedovo can control over seventy takeoffs and landings per hour.
-By late in the first decade of the 21st century, the airport had five business lounges set up by individual airlines.